 Risk of groundwater emergence is assessed in this SFRA using JBA's 5m Groundwater Emergence Map.
-This dataset is recommended for use by the EA in the SFRA Good Practice Guide.
-Figure 4-1 shows the map covering this site and the surrounding areas and.
-Table 4-1 explains the risk classifications.
+This dataset is recommended for use by the EA in the SFRA Good Practice Guide2.
+Figure 4-1 shows the map covering this site and the surrounding areas and Table 4-1 explains the risk classifications.

-The southeastern side of the site is within an area where there is no risk of groundwater emergence.
-The remainder of the site is within an area where flooding from groundwater is not likely.
-Therefore, infiltration SuDS may be suitable across the entire site.
+Across the north and south of the site there is no risk of groundwater emergence.
+At the centre of the site, flooding from groundwater is not likely.
+Therefore, infiltration SuDS are likely to be suitable for use across the majority of the site.